NicolasDelacruz/Automation-Scripts/README.md

-# This repository is to hold scripts that I created to reduce repetitive tasks.
+# This repository is to hold scripts that I created to reduce repetitive tasks..